Shell Script · Variables

 echo $num

-3. Overwriting a Variable
+3. Updating a Variable

 Variables can be reassigned with new values.